cg-tuwien/Prioritized-ReRendering/README.md

 Our main contribution to the Falcor Framework are the `InteractionPass` and `OutlinePass`, as well as the reduction compute shader `Reduce.slang` in the `MegakernelPathTracer`.

+Frames of triggered animations to create videos will be saved under Framework/Source/Mogwai.

 ## Evaluation Setup

 TODO